When local residents and businesses thrive, everyone benefits.

 To help employees establish rewarding and successful careers, the University, UChicago Medicine and its vendor network are building pathways to higher-level positions for employees who excel at their current jobs and seek additional training and advanced skills.

-Our Employer-Assisted Housing Program is designed to strengthen our connections to nearby neighborhoods while making it easier for our employees to establish homes near their workplace.
-We provide partial down payments to help full-time, benefits-eligible employees buy homes in the neighboring communities of Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.
+Our Employer-Assisted Housing Program (EAHP) is designed to strengthen our connections to nearby neighborhoods while making it easier for our employees to establish homes near their workplace.
+The program provides partial down payments to help full-time, benefits-eligible employees buy homes in the neighboring communities of Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.
 The program also offers rental reimbursement to new renters in select areas.